DavidLBoyd1986/aws-eks-deployment/README.md

 All required Private Cluster traffic occurs in the VPC, and uses Interface Endpoints to communicate with AWS Services.

 All outside traffic occurs from connecting VPCs using Transit Gateways.
+The Bastion Host VPC is connected to the EKS VPC with a Transit Gateway.
+So, the Bastion Host VPC can be used to interact with the cluster.

 The AWS-LB Controller will still create a Load Balancer, but it will only accept traffic from inside the VPC, as no outside traffic will be able to reach the created Load Balancer.

+All images have to be pulled from ECR (obviously) since there is no outside connections.
+The basic kubernetes pods in the kube-system namespace don't have to be hosted in ECR; EKS takes care of deploying those.

 <h2>Differences in this branch:</h2>

 - Fully Private Cluster - No Public Subnets in the VPC

+- Hosts Images in the ECR repositories as it is the only registry the cluster can access

 - Private API Endpoint